SpaceGameTeam/FarOut/README.md

 ### Context Control System

 The "Context Control System" address the need for a game's overall structure and manages game resources at the highest level.
+It provides basic "system calls" for the scenes, switches between scenes, and generates the main game loop.

 ### Graphics